Essex Railroad: History

 When the Eastern was absorbed by the B&M in 1884, Essex County was a dense network of rail lines through sparsely populated areas.
 The B&M could not justify keeping all these branch lines open.
 Freight service on the Essex had all but disappeared by 1925, and passenger service had lost riders to the trolley lines running through Danvers and Middleton.
 The only services on the line that were still strong were the passenger service for Lawrence factory workers commuting to North Andover and the freight service between Salem and Danvers Junction, where the Essex met the Newburyport Branch.

 In 1927, the B&M abandoned the line between Stevens Station in North Andover and Danvers Junction.
 The line continued to operate until Stevens Mills closed in the 1960s and freight service to the North Andover Machine Shop ended in 1981.
 The line was formally abandoned later that year.
-Commuter service between Danvers Jct and Salem picked up and remained strong until 1958, when passenger service stopped.
+Commuter service between Danvers Junction and Salem picked up and remained strong until 1958, when passenger service stopped.
 In 1985, the Waters River Bridge caught fire and took the line out of service.
 Customers north of the bridge were serviced via the Newburyport branch until all service on that line was suspended around 2000.
-The line between Peabody Square and Salem remains open for freight today and the MBTA has preliminary plans to reopen passenger service between Salem and Danvers Jct, replacing the old bridge to gain access to Danvers.
+The line between Peabody Square and Salem remained open for freight and the MBTA had preliminary plans to reopen passenger service between Salem and Danvers Junction, replacing the old bridge to gain access to Danvers.

-Portions in Danvers and Middleton have been converted to rail trails.
 A connecting segment at Route 1 is planned to open in 2024.